-Obama's last month: 'Obamacare' huddle, Chicago speech
+Obama's last month: 'Obamacare' defense, Chicago speech

 The White House has not confirmed Obama’s speech or trip to Chicago.

-AP White House Correspondent Julie Pace contributed to this report.
+White House Correspondent Julie Pace and AP writer Ricardo Alonso-Zaldivar contributed to this report.

 Reach Josh Lederman on Twitter at http://twitter.com/joshledermanAP